ai-joe-git/Jarvis-One-Click-Installer-for-Local-LLM-Telegram-Bot/README.md

 2. The bot will start installing in your terminal.
 3. Double click the `Start.bat` file.
 4. The bot will start running in your terminal.
-5. Message the bot `@WizardLMbot` on Telegram to start chatting!
+5. Message the bot you created with BotFather `@YourBotName` on Telegram to start chatting!

 ## Customization